 Do you have tension headaches with any regularity?
 If so, congratulations—you’re part of a colossally large club.
-Of all headache types, tension headaches (also called myogenic or muscle contraction headaches) are the most common.
-The World Health Organization reports episodic tension headaches for 70% of some populations.1 Read on to find to learn more about tension-type headaches as well as natural alternatives to healing and treating them.
+Of all headache types, tension headaches (also called myogenic headaches or muscle contraction headaches) are the most common.
+The World Health Organization reports episodic tension headaches for 70% of some populations.1 Here we explore the cause of tension headaches and natural ways to heal and treat tension headaches.

 The vise-like grip of tension headaches: symptoms and characteristics